Gentianaceae: Ecology

 Some of these plants have limited ranges and are protected under governmental oversight.
 For example, Gentianella uliginosa (Dune Gentian), which occurs in some limited areas of Wales and Scotland, is a priority species under the Biodiversity Action Plan of the United Kingdom.

 Biogeographic history

 Gentianaceae are distributed worldwide, but most species occur in temperate zones.
 According to Merckx et al., the neotropics were an important area for the early diversification events in Gentianaceae, most of which occurring during the Eocene.
 However, Pirie et al. suggested that ancient vicariance cannot be ruled out as an explanation for the early origins of Exaceae across Africa, Madagascar and the Indian subcontinent unless a strong assumption is made about the maximum age of Gentianales.

 Uses

 Economically, some species are cultivated ornamental plants and many species yield bitter principles used medicinally and in flavorings.

 Taxonomy

-The family was described for the first time by Antoine Laurent de Jussieu in 1789.
+The family was first described by Antoine Laurent de Jussieu in 1789.